streamdata-gallery-organizations/vinli/_listings/vinli/vehicles9aa35c64b04643cc9cd84c353a6d0b30codes-get-openapi.md

+---
 swagger: "2.0"
 x-collection-name: Vinli
-x-complete: 1
+x-complete: 0
 info:
-  title: Vinli
+  title: Vinli List all DTCs for a Device
-  description: todo-add-description
+  description: List all dtcs for a device.
   version: 1.0.0
 host: events.vin.li
 basePath: /api/v1